pndaproject/red-pnda/README.md

 ## General Troubleshooting

-Please refer to out [Troubleshooting guide](General_Troubleshooting.md) for tips if you encounter any problems.
+Please refer to our [Troubleshooting guide](General_Troubleshooting.md) for tips if you encounter any problems.

 ## Further Reading